darekion/deeplearningChexReproduce/README.md

 # deeplearningChexReproduce

 To retrain the model first run train_global.py, then train_local.py and lastly train_concat.py.
+You can also retrain the model in the notebook.
 Please ensure that you are running the scripts in the correct directory.
 Be aware that running these scripts takes a very long time.

-For retraing the full uncompressed images must be downloaded from https://nihcc.app.box.com/v/ChestXray-NIHCC and paths needs to be updated in the training, model, evaluating and dataset files in order to successfully run the code and save the states.
+For retraing the full uncompressed images must be downloaded from https://nihcc.app.box.com/v/ChestXray-NIHCC.
+In the notebook you will need to put in the path to the images.
+It is shown where to write the path.

-To run on windows num_workers must be set to 0 in the dataloaders in the dataloaders.
+To run on windows num_workers must be set to 0 in the dataloaders.

-The model checkpoints files are 27MB, and we theeres a limit to 25MB - write to us at s136587@student.dtu.dk or s144137@student.dtu.dk and we can forward the checkpoints, producing or results for the global and local branches.
-The checkpoint for the fusion branch, is the one called "checkpoint_t0.5_m=False_fusion"
+The model state files are 27MB, and we there's a limit to 25MB - write to us at s136587@student.dtu.dk or s144137@student.dtu.dk and we can forward the checkpoints, producing or results for the global and local branches.

+To the teachers of this course the state files are uploaded on Inside along with the report.
+Download the state files and put them in the same directory as the files from this github repo.